UBC-LFS/dietetics-group-assignments/README.txt

-Before you start, please read this file before using the program.
+Please read this file before using the program.

 CSV File Format Requirements
 - The file must be saved as .csv (comma-separated values).